tromp/cuckoo/README.md

 GPU Speed Parity Bounty
 -----------------------
-$1000 for an open source implementation for an AMD R9 280X or nVidia GeForce GTX 770 (or similar high-end GPU) that is as fast as a high-end Intel Xeon running 16 threads.
+$500 for an open source implementation for a consumer GPU that is as fast as a high-end Intel Core i7 running 16 threads.
 Again with N ranging over {2^28,2^30,2^32}.

 Note that there is already a cuda_miner.cu, my attempted port of the edge trimming part of cuckoo_miner.c to CUDA, but while it seems to run ok for medium graph sizes,